SerpRateAI/AI-pipeline-boreholes/Dataset explanation.md

 ULtimately, each section can include several subsections, however images are linked with section, and are the same between two subsections of the same section.
 Given by the drilling team.

 ## **% of fractures**
+Once we've made the segmentation of our pictures, we can access the percentage of cracks for each section.
+For this, we used skimage in [this code](https://github.com/SerpRateAI/core-photo-analysis/blob/ac5f9570f762d1f674059cee57904d1cbdb46138/Graph%20per%20depth/all_depth_graph.py) that gives the graph of percentage of cracks for each depth.
+We'll then use those statistics to build a predictive model of when/where cracks will occur.

 ## **Images**
 The images that form the base of our segmentation are taken from the [Oman project public data](https://www.icdp-online.org/projects/by-continent/asia/oodp-oman/public-data-2).
 Those are vertical cuts of each section of each core, and the data we used to make our segmentation and our prediction of the % of fractures.